 Seth Walsh’s School District Settles with Federal Government

-July 1, 2011 by Ty Cobb, Senior Legislative Counsel
+July 1, 2011 by Ty Cobb, Director of Global Engagement

 On October 28, 2010, the Office for Civil Right (OCR) at the Department of Education received a complaint from the mother of Seth Walsh, a 13 year-old gay student who committed suicide weeks earlier.
 The complaint alleged that, prior to his death, Seth was subject to chronic sex-based harassment by his peers at a California middle school and that, despite having notice of the harassment, the school district failed to respond appropriately.
 The Civil Rights Division of the Department of Justice (DOJ) joined OCR in the resolution of the complaint.